operator-framework/java-operator-sdk/docs/documentation/workflows.md

 Also, check usage in an [integration test](https://github.com/java-operator-sdk/java-operator-sdk/blob/main/operator-framework/src/test/java/io/javaoperatorsdk/operator/sample/manageddependentdeletecondition/ManagedDependentDefaultDeleteConditionReconciler.java).

-Note that in such case the Kubernetes dependents extend `CRUDNoGCKubernetesDependentResource` and NOT `CRUDKubernetesDependentResource`, since otherwise Kubernetes Garbage Collector would delete the resources.
+In such case the Kubernetes dependents extend `CRUDNoGCKubernetesDependentResource` and NOT `CRUDKubernetesDependentResource`, since otherwise Kubernetes Garbage Collector would delete the resources.

 ## Notes and Caveats